 However, there is a trick that can be used to help you to understand what’s going on in the opening stage, as well as to learn something new for yourself.

 You should pay specific attention to the opening lines of the Grandmaster’s whose opening repertoire is similar to your own.
 After the start of the Grandmaster’s game you can input the first 10-15 or so moves into a chess database of previously played high level games, to search for ideas and to understand the opening line better.
 You can use the Online Game Database to do so and from the Eco Code in the Game you can make a search on Clean Chess to find the Main lines with variances.
 For some Openings you’ll also find articles and videos.

 Try to understand the plan

 The tricky part of the Game.
-You’ll find more than 100.000 Tactics in the Tactical Trainer at all levels, Chess Combinations and 2.000 Puzzels for Intermediate/Advanced Players.
+You’ll find The Encyclopedia of Chess Combinations and access to more than 100.000 Tactics in the Tactical Trainer.

 After the end of the opening stage of the game, do a complete analysis of the position.
 You may ask, how do I know if the opening stage has ended?
 You have to judge by the development of the pieces, castling and so on.
 After all of these preliminary steps are completed, you may safely assume, it’s a middle game.
 Often after move 10 or after one of the Recognized Chess Openings.
 Analyze the position thoroughly and try to come up with a most reasonable plan you’re capable of, based on the positional elements of the position, tactical motifs, pawn structure, activity of the pieces, etc.